 Not many brands can get us as excited about plain-coloured clothes as Cold Laundry.

-Cushnie (formerly Cushnie et Ochs) aims to empower women and celebrate diversity.
+Cushnie (formerly Cushnie et Ochs) aimed to empower women and celebrate diversity.
+While it closed its doors as a result of the pandemic, we live in hope that it shall resurface.

 Daughter of a Bohemian upcycles existing garments to create pieces that are unique.